Markyjay/fs-django-project/README.md

 The files are now available to view within your github repository.

-### Creating a Fork or Copying

-To clone/fork/copy the repository you click on the fork tab which is situated next to unwatch tab in the top right corner of the page

 ### Repository deployment via Heroku

 - On the [Heroku Dashboard](https://dashboard.heroku.com) page, click New and then select Create New App from the drop-down menu.